1. How is the membership of ICCOREIS determined?

 1. What is an approved provider of SRE?

 An approved provider is a religious persuasion that has been approved by the NSW Department of Education and Communities to provide Special Religious Education in government schools.
-A list of approved providers can be found on the departments website.
-For further information, including the criteria used to determine whether a religious persuasion should be granted approval, see Chapter 2 of the SRE Handbook.
+A list of approved providers can be found on the Department of Education website.
+For further information, including the criteria used to determine whether a religious persuasion should be granted approval, see the Department of Education Website.
+ICCOREIS can assist providers meet the requirements for approval.

 2. What are the child protection requirements?